 The table above sets out the Regulatory Group's Common Equity Tier 1 capital requirements for 2023 to 2025 and the authorities responsible for setting those requirements.
-As at 30 June 2024, the Regulatory Group is required to maintain a Common Equity Tier 1 Ratio of 11.33 per cent.
-This includes a Pillar 1 requirement of 4.50 per cent., a Pillar 2 requirement of 1.32 per cent., a capital conservation buffer of 2.50 per cent., a Countercyclical Capital Buffer (CCyB) of 1.51 per cent., and an O-SII buffer of 1.50 per cent.
+As at 1 January 2025, the Regulatory Group is required to maintain a Common Equity Tier 1 Ratio of 11.345 per cent.
+This includes a Pillar 1 requirement of 4.50 per cent., a Pillar 2 requirement of 1.35 per cent., a capital conservation buffer of 2.50 per cent., a Countercyclical Capital Buffer (CCyB) of 1.49 per cent., and an O-SII buffer of 1.50 per cent.
 Pillar 2 Guidance (P2G) is not disclosed, in accordance with regulatory preference.
 The O-SII buffer is subject to annual review by the Central Bank.
 In July 2022, the Bank of England confirmed the increase in the UK CCyB to 2.0 per cent., effective from July 2023.
-This results in a UK CCyB requirement of c.
-0.49 per cent.
+This resulted in a UK CCyB requirement of c.
+0.46 per cent.

-The Group expects to maintain a CET1 ratio in excess of 14.0 per cent.
+The Group expects to maintain a Common Equity Tier 1 (CET1) ratio in excess of 14.0 per cent.
 This includes meeting applicable regulatory capital requirements plus an appropriate management buffer.

 In June 2022, the Central Bank announced the phased reintroduction of the Irish CCyB.
 In June 2023, the Central Bank confirmed an increase of the Irish CCyB on Irish RWAs to 1.50 per cent. effective from 7 June 2024.
-This results in an Irish CCyB requirement of c.0.99 per cent. from 7 June 2024.
+This resulted in an Irish CCyB requirement of c.0.99 per cent. from 7 June 2024.